khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

 Based on the principle that the classes of a system should communicate with one another on the basis of precisely defined benefits and obligations.
 Uses pre-conditions and post-conditions to document the change in state caused by a piece of a program.

+## Invariants
+- _**Class invariants**_ must be true about each instance of a class (Design by Contract):
+    - applies to every instance of a class at all times except when an instance is in transition from one consistent state to another.
+    - specify the relationships among multiple attributes
+    - should be true before and after any method completes.
+    Example:
+    - Implementing a balanced tree data structure.
+    - A class invariant could be that the tree is balanced.
+    - This could be implemented as a private method checking that the tree was balanced.
+- _**Loop invariants**_ must be true in each iteration of a loop (Design by Refinement):
+    -

 ## Exceptions
 Abnormal situations that prevent the program from continuing normally.